ollyc2015/MovieListKoinRX/README.md

 Simple Android application that displays Movie Data using the [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction).

 ## Useful Info
 This is exactly the same project as [my other Movie List](https://github.com/ollyc2015/MovieListDaggerHiltCR), however, this project uses RXJava in replace of Kotlin Coroutines and Koin in replace of Dagger Hilt.
+In addition, this project also uses the room database for local caching.

 ### Description